MarjanHJ/RobustPeakFinder/README.md

 # Introduction
 The RobustPeakFinder.c is writetn in C language and can be used to detect Bragg peaks in a 2D diffraction pattern or to count peaks in any other image.

+# A Note on the Bad Pixel Mask
+for users in EuropeanXFEL - AGIPD detector, since the calibration ignores the variance in Analog values, they may end up as negative numbers.
+Statistically speaking, it is still a valid number and must be considered in the analysis.
+However, this usually happens to bad pixels.
+As such giving the bad pixels as the input is necessary.

 # Compilation into shared library
 Run the following command to generate a shared library .so:
 ```